smillerc/BlockHaloArrays.jl/README.md

 ### Types

 - `BlockHaloArray`: A blocked array-like type (does not extent `AbstractArray`) to be used in a shared-memory type system.
-This partitions a simple 2D array into N blocks that are to be operated on by threads.
+This partitions an `Array` into N blocks that are to be operated on by threads.

 #### Constructors
 ```julia